 - Pour your tea into a pan and add the 1/4 cup of strained lemon juice.
 Notice the color change?
 Like magic it should now be a beautiful purple color.

-- Add your package of pectin and bring to a boil then add the sugar and bring to a boil again for a minute or two.
+- Add your package of pectin and bring to a boil then add the sugar and bring to a full boil again for about two minutes.

 - Remove from heat and stir for about 5 minutes.

 - Pour into small canning jars (4 oz.) leaving a 1/4 inch of headspace.